 - When the bone marrow is done, put it on a tray.
 Season it with sea salt, black pepper, espelette chili flakes and chives.
 Flip bread onto a plate, toasted side up.
 Top the bread with oxtail marmalade.
 Pair it with fresh radishes and pickled citrus.

-The New Charcuterie Cookbook: Exceptional Cured Meats to Make and Serve at Home *New Charcuterie contains instructions for dashi, however if you can't make your own, see the link in the ingredient list for buying options.
+*New Charcuterie contains instructions for dashi, however if you can’t make your own, see the link in the ingredient list for buying options.
 The marmalade lasts about a week in the fridge.
 I doubt you will have it that long.